adelawson/leetcode/README.md

 # leetcode
-solution to leetcode questions solved in python
+solution to leetcode questions solved in python by me